belteki/DCO2/README.md

 This file contains the code used for data processing, statistical analysis and visualization described in the following paper: **"Weight-correction of carbon dioxide diffusion coefficient (DCO2) reduces its inter-individual variability and improves its correlation with blood carbon dioxide levels in neonates receiving high-frequency oscillatory ventilation."** *Pediatric Pulmonology*, 2017;1–7.

 Authors: Gusztav Belteki MD, PhD, FRCPCH, Benjamin Lin BA, Colin Morley MD, FRCPCH

-Contact: gbelteki@aol.com.
+Email: gbelteki@aol.com.
 Please contact me via e-mail for any questions and queries.

 Link to the paper: https://doi.org/10.1002/ppul.23759